vrotondo/flask-sqlalchemy-one-many-relationships-technical-lesson/README.md

 ##### Update #3: Add a reciprocal relationship to the `Review` model

-We will to establish a bidirectional relationship (one-to-many and many-to-one) by adding a `relationship()` construct to the `Review` model.
+We will establish a bidirectional relationship (one-to-many and many-to-one) by adding a `relationship()` construct to the `Review` model.
 We will connect both relationships by assigning a mutual `back_populates` parameter: